 - Any color coat or jacket is acceptable but must be removed in the classroom.
-Sweaters or sweatshirts worn in the classroom must by blue or gray.
-No logos. - Navy blue baseball caps and beanies (to be removed in classrooms)
+Sweaters or sweatshirts worn in the classroom must be blue or gray.
+No logos. - Baseball caps and beanies are acceptable but must be removed in the classroom.